KjellKod/repo-understand/README.md

 # Fun experiment but not recommended.
-1. our LLM models are so powerful that they "will" figure it out.
+Our LLM models are so powerful that they "will" figure it out.
 - on very, very tough problems this tool will drastically cut down token use and time for resolution.
 - on the **absolute majority** of code-understand challenges, this tool is makign the LLMs less efficient.